-Fencers aged 14-23 in the top 20 of the Cadet, Junior or Senior Rankings in the rankings published just after the Cadet and Junior World Championships are eligible to apply to join the GBR Athlete Development Programme and attend the Applications to join the programme will be invited annually, after the Cadet and Junior World Championships
+Fencers aged 14-23 in the top 20 of the Cadet, Junior or Senior Rankings in the rankings published just after the Cadet and Junior World Championships are eligible to apply to join the GBR Athlete Development Programme.
+Applicants wishing to join the programme will be invited to attend a camp taking place, after the Cadet and Junior World Championships.

 Deadlines for Applications